Mexico repatriates fake reporters convicted on drug charges

 In January, a Nicaraguan judge sentenced the 18, led by the group’s only woman, Raquel Alatorre Correa, to 30-year sentences for drug trafficking, money laundering and organized crime.
 In October, an appeals court reduced the sentences to 18 years.

-The members of the group will serve out their remaining jail time in Mexico and will not be able to make further legal appeals, the Mexican federal attorney general’s office said in a statement.

-In August 2012, this group of 18 people was detained when they crossed the Nicaragua-Honduras border carrying $9.2 million in six vehicles with logos from Televisa, Mexico’s largest broadcaster.
+The group was detained in August 2012 when they crossed the Nicaragua-Honduras border carrying $9.2 million in six vehicles with logos from Televisa, Mexico’s largest broadcaster.

 Televisa denied any connection to the incident.